johnslimai/dockerslimexamples/index.md

         },
 ```

-From this analysis its clear this container is primarily composed of:
+From this analysis, this container is primarily composed of:

 - Remnants of Alpine Linux including the busybox toolkit
 - Node.js and related packages